 - We will never use or disclose personally identifiable information for commercial purposes.

-- We will never build a personal profile of a student other than to facilitate scientific services.
+- We will never build a personal profile of a student other than to facilitate our scientific services, which support educational/school purposes.

 - We will always support access to and correction of personally identifiable information by students or their parents.